brandon-jorgenson/Rate-My-Professor-Extension/README.md

 # Rate-My-Professor-Extension

-This Google Chrome extension uses the Rate My Professor API to request information about each professor on the BYU registration page.
-It retrieves the information based on the professor's name.
+This Google Chrome extension displays information about BYU professor ratings when students navigate to the BYU registration page.
+The extension queries the Rate My Professor API to request information about each professor's overall rating and difficulty rating, as well as other review info (seen in the image below).

+Once the API request is returned, a rating is added for each professor on the page, and each rating links to the related professor's rating page on ratemyprofessor.com.
+When the user places their mouse over the rating, a tooltip is generated that shows more information, allowing the user to see most of the relevant  details they need without going to a seperate page.

+Information is retrieved based on the professor's name.
 No information will be shown if the professor's name is misspelled or absent from the Rate My Professor database.

-A rating will be added to the table of professors that links to that professor's rating page on ratemyprofessor.com.
-When the user places his/her mouse over the rating, a tooltip is generated with more information, so that the user does not need to click the link unless they want more details.

-I used the Tooltipster JQuery Plugin to help generate the tooltips.
+The Tooltipster JQuery Plugin is used to generate the tooltips.

 <a href="https://chrome.google.com/webstore/detail/rate-my-byu-professors/ghokpcnkghnkfofadiajmmhinooijmaf">Here</a> is the listing on the Chrome Web Store.